txt/se17/doc/reviewe.md

      - What does the following expression return? _foldl (+) 0 [1,2,3,4,5]_
 6. Erlang
      - Nome one way Erlang is fundamentally different to Python.
-     - Describe uses of Erlang in 2 sectors
+     - Describe uses of Erlang in 2 industrial applications.
+What aspects of those applications lead to the use of Erlang?
 7. Heuristics
      - what is YAGNI?
 Describe an industrial scenario where YAGNI might save development costs.
      - what is the  rule of 3?
 Describe an industrial scenario where YAGNI might save development costs.